Orville Wright bust stolen from North Carolina monument

 Anyone with information is asked to contact authorities in Dare County or the Park Service’s Investigative Services Branch at 888-653-0009.

-The Park Service says a portion of the park may be temporarily closed to visitors Sunday while the investigation continues.
+The National Park Service says a portion of the park may be temporarily closed to visitors Sunday while the investigation continues.

 The memorial honors Wilbur and Orville Wright.